clairegreenwood83/work-day-scheduler-development/README.md

 ![_Users_clairegreenwood_bootcamp_week-seven_work-day-scheduler-development_index html](https://user-images.githubusercontent.com/118351853/215760010-2208bd6a-19ad-4cd0-9926-570381c9465d.png)

-- Click in the centre section of the calender to record scheduled events.
+- The user should click in the centre section of the calender to record their scheduled events.
+- Previous hours appear grey, the current hour appears red and future hours appear green.
-- Click the blue save button on the right of the calender to save the event.
+- Once the user has entered an event in the calendar they should click the blue save button on the right of the calender to save the event.
+- An alert will appear on the page indicating that the event has been saved.
 - On refeshing or closing the web page, the scheduled events will still be able to be viewed.
-(This function is still pending).
-- To clear the calender events click on the clear button.
-(This function is still pending).

 ## Technology Stack